History of the foreign policy of the United States: United Nations

 The United States was a major force in establishing the United Nations in 1945, hosting a meeting of fifty nations in San Francisco.
 Avoiding the rancorous debates of 1919, where there was no veto, the U.S. and the Soviet Union, as well as Britain, France and China, became permanent members of the Security Council with veto power.
 The idea of the U.N. was to promote world peace through consensus among nations, with boycotts, sanctions and even military power exercised by the Security Council.
 It depended on member governments for funds and had difficulty funding its budget.
 In 2009, its $5 billion budget was funded using a complex formula based on GDP; the U.S. contributed 20% in 2009.
 However, the United Nations' vision of peace soon became jeopardized as the international structure was rebalanced with the development and testing of nuclear weapons by major powers.

 Decolonization

-Historian James Meriweather argues that American policy towards Africa was characterized by a middle road approach, which supported African independence but also reassured European colonial powers that their holdings could remain intact.
-Washington wanted the right type of African groups to lead newly independent states, which tended to be noncommunist and not especially democratic.
+Historian James Meriweather argues that American policy toward Africa was characterized by a middle road approach, which supported African independence but also reassured European colonial powers that their holdings could remain intact.
+Washington wanted the right type of African groups to lead newly independent states, which tended to be non-communist and not especially democratic.
 Foundations and nongovernmental organizations influenced American policy towards Africa.
 They pressured state governments and private institutions to disinvest from African nations not ruled by the majority population.
 These efforts also helped change American policy towards South Africa, as seen with the passage of the Comprehensive Anti-Apartheid Act of 1986.